You’ve written and published your best-ever blog post, yet hardly anyone is reading it or leaving you any comments. What are you doing wrong?

 Similar to link-up parties, blog parties are a great way to promote your blog to other bloggers and for you to discover new blogs to follow.
 The host will ask you to introduce yourself in the comments section, mingle with other participants and leave a link to your blog or to one of your own blog posts.

 Unlike link-up parties, which tend to be held on the same day every week, blog parties tend to happen much less regally.

-When I first started blogging, I’ve hosted and participated in blog parties.
+When I first started blogging, I hosted and participated in blog parties.
 I always found them to be successful and beneficial.

-The rule is if you leave a link to your blog, then you must at least visit some of the blogs of other people at the party.
-It’s another free way to promote you and one of your blog posts and make some new friends in the blogging community.
+The rule is if you leave a link to your blog, you must at least visit some of the blogs of other people at the party.
+It’s another free way to promote yourself and one of your blog posts and make some new friends in the blogging community.